DAVID J. WILLIS ATTORNEY

-The risk to the seller of using lease-options (or any other executory contract) is now significant, and investors should use this device with caution.
-Alternatives include wraparounds and land trusts.
-For detailed information on wraps and trusts, read our articles on these subjects at LoneStarLandLaw.com.
+The risk to the seller of using lease-options (or any other executory contract) is now significant, and investors should therefore use any such device with caution.

 Why are lease-options "executory contracts?"

-With specific reference to lease-options, the Texas definition is found in Property Code Section 5.062(a)(2): "An option to purchase real property that includes or is combined or executed concurrently with a residential lease agreement, together with the lease, is considered an executory contract for conveyance of real property."
+So why do lease-options fall within the definition of an executory contract?
+Because the statute says so.
+Prop.
+Code Section 5.062(a)(2) states: "An option to purchase real property that includes or is combined or executed concurrently with a residential lease agreement, together with the lease, is considered an executory contract for conveyance of real property."
 There is an exception for lease-options for 180 days or less under Sec.
-5.062(c) – otherwise, the residential sales contract promulgated by the Texas Real Estate Commission would violate this provision when combined with a temporary lease.
-Note that options that are not combined with a residential lease as well as options on commercial property are not affected by Sec.
-5.061 et seq.
+5.062(c) – otherwise, the residential sales contract promulgated by TREC would violate this provision when combined with a temporary lease.
+Commercial lease-options are not affected by this statute.

 Executory Contracts: Requirements